tristanic/isolde/isolde/docs/source/tutorials/alphafold/from_scratch/from_scratch.rst

  .. _6mhz: https://www.rcsb.org/structure/6mhz
  .. _EMD-9118: https://www.emdataresource.org/EMD-9118

-The advent of `AlphaFold 2`_ (and in particular their `online database`_ of precomputed models) has fundamentally and irrevocably changed the face of experimental model building.
+The advent of `AlphaFold 2`_ (and in particular their `online database`_ of precomputed models) fundamentally and irrevocably changed the face of experimental model building.
 As demonstrated in `their paper`_ and others (including `our own`_), in most cases the accuracy of AlphaFold predictions for well-structured regions approaches that of high-resolution experimental structures, and dramatically improves upon most existing low-resolution structures (at least, those for which there was no high-resolution reference model at the time of building and deposition).
 Even better, AlphaFold turns out to be very, very good at predicting just *how* accurate its predictions are, both at a per-residue level via its predicted local distance difference test (pLDDT) scoring, and in its estimate of the distance error between each pair of residues via the predicted aligned error (PAE) matrix (more on those measures later).
 This promises to dramatically ease the "average" model-building task: where previously it was commonly necessary to build residue-by-residue into density by some combination of automatic and manual methods, in most cases it is now both easier and less error-prone to take a "top-down" approach, starting from near-complete models comprising the high-confidence regions of AlphaFold predictions for each chain and flexibly fitting into your new map.

 .. _their paper: `AlphaFold 2`_
 .. _online database: https://alphafold.ebi.ac.uk/